hibernator11/workshop-notebooks-wac-dhnb2025/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hibernator11/workshop-notebooks-wac-dhnb2025/HEAD)

-Examples of code to extract Web Archive Content to create collections as data
+Examples of code based on Jupyter Notebooks to extract Web Archive Content to create collections as data.
+This examples facilitate the extraction and reuse of datasets of text extracted from all available captures of archived web pages.
+The datasets can be employed to analyse changes over time and to identify the most relevant words.

 <img src="images/dhnb.png" width="70%">